killhamster/drilfiction/README.md

-# Pynsufferable: a stupid twitter bot.
+# Drilfiction.txt: a very stupid twitter bot.

-Tested only on Arch Linux & Raspbian.
+Tested on macOS macOS 10.14 (18A391).
+Might work on other OSes.
 Written on latest Python 3 and licensed under GPLv3.
+Based on Pynsufferable: https://github.com/adwareboi/pynsufferable-twitter-bot

-A living proof of the bot (spanish (kinda of)) : [adware_ebooks](https://twitter.com/adware_ebooks)
+A living proof of the bot (: [drilfiction](https://twitter.com/drilfiction)

 ### What does it do?

 This is a single python script bot that can randomly tweet mashed up tweets between 2 accounts or upload photos.
+It keeps a record of previous tweets in a sqlite database and compares new output to them to avoid repeating itself too much.
 It also can stream metions and reply to them by changing all the vowels by 'i' or using a text file as resource.

-By default, this text file is the Spanish Civil Code.
-Why not?
+The infamous epic fanfiction "My Immortal" is set as the default, in fitting with the theme.

 ### Dependecies:
 - Third party libraries: `tweepy`, `unidecode` and `termcolor`